-An interesting approach to slightly attenuating the loadcell output by purely mechanical means can be used with those loadcell styles which accommodate slight rotation relative to the bisector of the wrap angle (i.e. Cartridge transducers and Slim Cells).
+An interesting approach to slightly attenuating the load cell output by purely mechanical means can be used with those load cell styles which accommodate slight rotation relative to the bisector of the wrap angle (i.e. Cartridge transducers and Slim Cells).

-Consider taking advantage of the Cosine relationship (noting that a first 10 degree mechanical shift will reduce the output span by 1.5%).
+Consider taking advantage of the Cosine relationship (noting that the first 10 degree mechanical shift will reduce the output span by 1.5%).
 The deflection of CMC's strain gage based loadcell is sufficiently small that tracking will not usually be adversely affected.

-4.12 EMC CONNECTIONS AND INSTALLATION
+4.15 EMC CONNECTIONS AND INSTALLATION